SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/exports.md

 You will receive an email containing links to each export file.

-Standard time properties of documents (like time or creationTime in alarms) are exported to
+Standard time properties (like time or creationTime in alarms) are exported to the XLSX and CSV files following the date and time format representation defined in [ISO-8601]( https://www.w3.org/TR/NOTE-datetime).

-* XLSX file in the format: 03/13/2016 00:00:24
-* CSV file in the format: 2016-03-13T00:01:24.000Z

-Only CSV time contains milliseconds and timezone.

 #### To edit an export